Ask Chef Dennis

 If you love garlicky, buttery shrimp, my shrimp scampi dip is perfect for your next get-together or game day.

-shrimp scampi on white plate
+The completed scampi dish on white plate.

 What you add at that point is up to you.
 Some add lemon juice and/or red pepper flakes to the scampi sauce.
 I have always enjoyed the Southern Italian method of adding a little marinara (or crushed tomato) to the dish, giving it a perfect balance of flavors to this classic recipe.